 Paddle Your Own Canoe by Nick Offerman

-After watching Making It and meeting Nick in June at Book Expo, I figured it about time I read one of his books.
-When I realized that I read so many books by famous women that are thinly veiled self-help memoir-y type books, I realized I owed to my inherently bias self to pick one… Continue reading Paddle Your Own Canoe by Nick Offerman
+One Man's Fundamentals for Delicious Living After watching Making It and meeting Nick in June at Book Expo, I figured it about time I read one of his books.
+When I realized that I read so many books by famous women that are thinly veiled self-help memoir-y type books, I realized I owed to my… Continue reading Paddle Your Own Canoe by Nick Offerman

 What If? by Randall Munroe

-The audiobook kick continues!
-My husband recommends this book to just about everyone (despite the fact that he hasn't read it!) so I figured it was about time I revisit the realm of science and read (welll, listen to) it myself.
-Synopsis Millions of people visit xkcd.com each week to read Randall Munroe's iconic webcomic.… Continue reading What If? by Randall Munroe
+Serious Scientific Answers to Absurd Hypothetical Questions The audiobook kick continues!
+My husband recommends this book to just about everyone (despite the fact that he hasn't read it!) so I figured it was about time I revisit the realm of science and read (well, listen to) it myself.
+Synopsis Millions of people visit xkcd.com each… Continue reading What If? by Randall Munroe

 The Geek Feminist Revolution by Kameron Hurley